Hebrew Orphan Asylum of New York

-The Hebrew Orphan Asylum of New York (HOA) was a United States Jewish orphanage in New York City.
+The Hebrew Orphan Asylum of New York (HOA) was a Jewish orphanage in New York City.
 It was founded in 1860 by the Hebrew Benevolent Society.
 It closed in 1941, after pedagogical research concluded that children thrive better in foster care or small group homes, rather than in large institutions.
 The successor organization is the JCCA, formerly called the Jewish Child Care Association.

 Henry Fernbach designed the asylum building on 77th Street near Third Avenue.
 The Brooklyn Hebrew Orphan Asylum was constructed in Brooklyn, New York.
 In 1884 the Hebrew Benevolent Society constructed a large orphanage building at Amsterdam Avenue between 136th and 138th Streets.
 It was designed by William H. Hume in the Modern Renaissance architecture style.